-This letter responds to your request to the National Indian Gaming Commission (NIGC) to review and approve Rincon San Luiseno Band of Mission Indians' (Band) Gaming Ordinance as amended, which was received on December 20, 2000.
-The Band, by Resolution No. 2000-107, on December 18, 2000, adopted amendments to the ordinance, which cure the deficiencies mentioned in our letter of November 9, 2000.
-The Chairman of the NIGC approved the original Ordinance on July 11, 1995.
-This letter constitutes approval of your submission to the amendments under the Indian Gaming Regulatory Act (IGRA).
-Such approval does not constitute approval of specific games.
-It is important to note that the gaming ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Tribe exercises jurisdiction.
+This letter responds to the Osage Nation's request to the National Indian Gaming Commission (NIGC) to review and approve the Revised Gaming Ordinance of the Osage Tribe of Oklahoma.
+The Osage Tribal Council approved the Ordinance by Resolution No. 31-1125, on May 18, 2005.
+This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).
+It is important to note that the gaming ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Tribe has jurisdiction.

-Thank you for submitting the amendment to the tribal gaming ordinance of the Band for review and approval.
-The NIGC staff and I look forward to working with you and the Band in implementing the IGRA.
-If you have questions or require further assistance, please contact Ms. Frances Fragua at 202/632-7003.
+Thank you for submitting the ordinance for review and approval.
+The NIGC staff and I look forward to working with you and the Osage Nation on future gaming issues.

-Sincerely,
+Sincerely yours,